petedoyle/android-support-v4-googlemaps/README.md

 Alternatively, the source also includes an Eclipse project which you can use to add it as a build dependency for your project.
 Import it into Eclipse using `File > Import > Existing Projects into Workspace...`, then configure the build path of your project to require the `android-support-v4-googlemaps` project.

 ## Changelog
+### December 3, 2012
+**Revision 11**

+Based on r11 of the Android Support Library.
+Google's changelog available [here](http://developer.android.com/tools/extras/support-library.html#SettingUp).

+This is likely the last release.
+It is now recommended to use Google's official [MapFragment](http://android-developers.blogspot.com.br/2012/12/new-google-maps-android-api-now-part-of.html) (released today, 2012-12-03).

 ### September 18, 2012
 **Revision 10**